sasisiv1/myorg-api/README.md

 2. /src/test/munit/myorganization-subflow-test.xml
 This is the main Munit XML for the related subflows that have been defined.
 The unit tests included within this file are provided only as a skeleton as the actual sub-flows are unimplemented.

+### View MUnit Test Case Results
+The output of the unit tests are created/overwritten into the /target/surefire-reports folder.

+This unit test suite also will generate an MUnit test coverage report.
+These results are stored in the /target/munit-reports/coverage folder.
+Opening the api-report.html in the browser will display the latest coverage report.
+Example is shown below:

 ## Deploying MyOrganization API on Anypoint Studio Mule Embedded runtime